-In order to explore the molecular and cellular mechanisms of nivolumab on r/r EBV-HLH, sc-RNAseq was performed with peripheral white blood cells of patient 7 before (T0, Day 0), 1 week after treatment (T1, Day 7), after clinical CR (T2, Day 21) and when plasma EBV was negative (T3, Day 76).
-Cell types were identified according to their expressions of marker genes (Fig. S2).
+In order to explore the molecular and cellular mechanisms of nivolumab treatment for r/r EBV-HLH, scRNA-seq was performed with peripheral blood cells of patient 7 before (T0, Day 0), 1 week after treatment (T1, Day 7), after clinical CR (T2, Day 21) and when plasma EBV-DNA became negative (T3, Day 76).
+Cell types were identified according to their expressions of marker genes (Supplemental Figure 2).

-Hyperactive monocytes/macrophage have been proposed to be major effector cells of HLH22.
-We found that >25% of monocytes/macrophage at T0 expressed abnormally high levels of active markers TNF, IL1B and CD163.
-The expression levels of these genes and also the proportion of this population dramatically decreased after treatment (Fig. S3).
-Consistently, there was a big population of abnormal CD8 T cells, indicated by high levels of IFNG and GZMB at T0 and their percentages gradually reduced from T1 to T3 (Figure 3A).
-Interestingly, these cells also expressed high levels of PD-1 and LAG3, suggesting that they be exhausted T cells with impaired cytotoxicity (Figures 3A-B, supplemental Figure 4).
-Notably, PD-1+ T cells expanded rapidly after first nivolumab infusion, with high expression of MKi-67, implying being in active cell cycles (Figure 3B, supplemental Figure 4).
-23Interestingly, gene network analysis showed that T0 CD8 T cells highly expressed genes enriched in EBV infection, T cell receptor signaling and also apoptosis pathways, which were consistent with the syndrome of the disease (Figure 3C).
-While in contrast, multiple T cell activation pathways and degranulation pathway were enriched in CD8 T cells after nivolumab treatment (T1) (Figure 3D).
-Importantly, the expansion and activation of these PD-1+ CD8 T cells was correlated with dramatically reduction of intracellular EBV DNA copy numbers in B and NK cells, suggesting their enhanced anti-EBV activity with nivolumab (Figure 3E).
+Hyperactive monocytes/macrophages have been proposed to be major effector cells of HLH22.
+Our scRNA-seq analysis showed that more than 25% of monocytes/macrophages at T0 expressed abnormally high levels of active markers, such as TNF, IL1B and CD163.
+The expression levels of these genes and also the proportion of this population dramatically decreased at T1 and then on (Supplemental Figure 3).
+Consistently, there was a big population of abnormal CD8 T cells, indicated by high levels of IFNG and GZMB, at T0 and their percentages gradually reduced from T1 to T3 (Figure 3A).
+Interestingly, these cells also expressed high levels of PD-1 and LAG3, markers for exhausted T cells (Figure 3A-B, supplemental Figure 4).
+Notably, PD-1+ T cells expanded rapidly after the first nivolumab infusion, with high expressions of MKI67, implying being in active cell cycle.
+These cytotoxic T cells continued to expand at T2 but with reduced expressions of LAG3 and MKI67, correlated with further decrease of EBV-DNA copies.
+At T3, the cellular components and the gene signatures of the patient’s blood were similar to those in healthy adults23, further indicating molecular CR (supplemental Figure 2A-B and 4).
+Importantly, gene network analysis showed that T0 CD8 T cells highly expressed genes enriched in the EBV infection pathway, the T cell receptor signaling pathway and also the apoptosis pathway, consistent with the hyperinflammatory syndrome of the disease (Figure 3C).
+Surprisingly, multiple T cell activation pathways and the degranulation pathway were positively enriched in CD8 T cells after the first nivolumab treatment (T1), comparing to T0 CD8 T cells, suggesting that nivolumab restored the defective cytotoxicity of CD8 T cells (Figure 3D).
+Importantly, the expansion and activation of these PD-1+ CD8 T cells were correlated with dramatic reductions of intracellular EBV-DNA copy numbers in B and NK cells, suggesting their enhanced anti-EBV activity by nivolumab (Figure 3E).

-Germline mutations and expression dysregulations of HLH-related genes have been showed to contribute to 24the hyperinflammatory syndrome.
-It was intriguing that some of these genes, such as STXBP2, UNC13, SH2D1A and CD27, despite of their integrity in DNA, were repressed in expression in CD8 T cells at T0 (Figure 3F).
-STXBP2 and UNC13D are involved for the cytotoxic granule releasing pathway and SH2D1A and CD27 are important costimulatory receptors for T cell activation in EBV control.
-Thus, the dysregulations of these genes could explain the deficit capacity of T cells to eradicate virus infections in EBV-HLH.
-While restoration of their expressions by nivolumab could help to restore the anti-EBV capacity of CD8 T cells.
-Consistently, many other critical costimulatory receptor genes and leukocyte degranulation genes, notably such as CD28, SLAMF1 and LYN, were repressed in T0 CD8 T cells.
-Majority of these genes were synergistically upregulated after first infusion and then synergistically downregulated at T2 and T3, when EBV was cleared and the syndrome was resolved (Figure 3G)
+Loss of function mutations of genes important for the functions of cytotoxic T and/or NK cells contribute to the HLH development24.
+Intriguingly, our data showed that the expressions of multiple of these genes, such as STXBP2, UNC13D, SH2D1A and CD27, despite of no mutations in patient 7, were repressed in CD8 T cells at T0 (Figure 3F).
+STXBP2 and UNC13D are involved in the cytotoxic granule releasing pathway and SH2D1A and CD27 are important for T cell co-stimulation.
+Thus, dysregulations of these genes might underlie the defective cytotoxicity of T cells to eradicate EBV.
+Consistently, the expressions of other critical costimulatory receptor genes and leukocyte degranulation genes, notably such as CD28, SLAMF1 and LYN, were repressed in T0 CD8 T cells.
+The expressions of these genes were upregulated in CD8 T cells at T1 and then synergistically downregulated at T2 and T3, when EBV was cleared and the syndrome resolved (Figure 3G).

-Thus, our data revealed the single cell-resolution molecular features of EBV-HLH and suggested that nivolumab could restore their anti-EBV activity by normalizing the activation and function of T cells.

 Discussion